 Before you ever begin home shopping, it’s a good idea to go to your lender and get pre-approved for a mortgage loan.
-This really should be your first step toward buying a house in Bloomfield HIlls because of all the time, effort, and frustration it can save you.
+This really should be your first step toward buying a house in Metro Detroit Michigan because of all the time, effort, and frustration it can save you.

 The two main reasons for pre-approval are:

 - “You’ll get a real dollar figure that can serve as a solid basis for determining how much you can afford.
 Your pre-approval letter represents the maximum amount that the lender can approve you for.”